 To achieve accurate metal machining, the following factors must be considered:

-Machine quality: A well-built machine with high-quality components will typically produce more accurate parts than a low-quality machine.
+Machine quality: Whether we’re talking about a milling machine, a turning machine, or an alternative solution (electrical discharge machining (EDM), plasma cutting, laser cutting, water jet, etc.) a well-built machine with high-quality components will typically produce more accurate parts than a low-quality machine.

-Machine condition: CNC machines contain myriad components, so proper maintenance is essential to keeping them accurate.
+Machine condition: All types of machines contain myriad components, so proper maintenance is essential to keeping them accurate.

 Temperature and humidity: The work environment can affect machining accuracy.
 Although machines are capable of cutting parts in warm conditions, it is essential to maintain thermal consistency to avoid deviation.